fgonzalezurriola/fgonzalezurriola/README.md

 ![Banner de Francisco González](github-header-image1.png)

-- 📚 I’m currently studying Computer Science Engineering in Universidad de Chile
+- 📚 Studying Computer Science Engineering at University of Chile
-- 🔭 I’m currently experiencing with Python and React
+- 🔭 Experimenting with Python and React
-- 🌱 I’m currently learning Python and Javascript Frameworks and the Rust Programming Language
+- 🌱 Learning the Rust Programming Language
+- 🔨 Currently working with Django, React and Docker!
-- ⚡ Fun fact: My favourite videogame is Age of Empires II!
+- ⚡ Fun fact: My favorites videogames are Minecraft and Age of Empires II!!!

 ## Technologies 💻